miguel-aalonso/lowcost_P50/materials_and_methods.md

 o	Cut a piece of birch plywood to the dimensions 160 cm x 50 cm x ½ inch.

-o	Perforate the microscope bases and secure with secures into the plywood.
+o	Perforate the microscope bases and attach them with secures into the plywood.

 o	Use screws and wire clips to secure branches and stems to the plywood and to the microscope stands.